Amina-H1/Project-2/README.md

 #### **3. Load**
 In this step of the ETL process, the incoming data will be loaded into the target database using MySQL.
-First using ‘postgreSQL’ we created a data warehouse using the ‘queries.sql’; which created a warehouse containing the following tables ‘borough_deaths’ and ‘borough_vaccines’.
-Once the warehouse was established, the tables can begin to be populated with the data we need using SQLAlchemy.
-This was done by importing ‘sqlalchemy’ and utilising it to push the data to the database using an engine connection and '.to_sql' function.
+First using `postgreSQL` we created a data warehouse using the `queries.sql`; which created a warehouse containing the following tables `borough_deaths` and `borough_vaccines`.
+Once the warehouse was established, the tables can begin to be populated with the data we need using `SQLAlchemy`.
+This was done by importing `sqlalchemy` and utilising it to push the data to the database using an engine connection and `.to_sql` function.
 Then finally to check the loadiung has been complete, queries were run to conduct a small analysis using our data within the warehouse.

+The findings showed that:
+1. Croydon has the highest death count in London from COVID-19.
+2. Wandsworth has the highest number of doses taken in London.